ChimeHQ/TextFormation/README.md

 TextFormation is simple rule system that can be used to implement typing completions and whitespace control.
 Think matching "}" with "{" and indenting.

+> [!WARNING]
+> There's some major work happening on the `feature/process-mutation` branch to support much more sophisticated text mutation patterns

 ## Integration

 ```swift